February Festivities with the Goa Carnival

 The days are pleasantly warm, though the performers feel the heat of the sun.
 Dressed in elaborate costumes and bright colours, it can be an excruciating task to imagine their work.
 But once you see the level of merriment and excitement in them, you may join in to match a few dance steps to their beats.

 Don’t forget to carry your fully charged camera or phone.
 And hydrate yourself well enough.

 After sundown, there is plenty to eat and drink.
 As an extension of the celebrations, there are plenty of food stalls and cocktails bars around different corners of the state.

 Last year, the Samba Square in Panjim (near Panjim Church) saw a plethora of people swaying to the tunes of live music and indulging in multi-cuisine food stalls.
 From the local Konkani fish fry to the famous Italian pasta, most popular dishes were available in this food fare.
 The streets were crowded with people socializing with a drink or two in their hands.
 And a little beyond, on the stage, the alternate brightly lit artistes sang retro songs.

 Don’t forget to lose yourself in the crowd while enjoying responsibly.

 Helpful information: The floats parade through assigned towns, each day.
 Early evenings are usually a good time to go.
-Vasco is probably the most crowded and avoidable.
-The traffic has been well-managed in the Goan capital, though if you have other plans, it’s always good to avoid the Carnaval routes.
+Vasco is probably the most crowded and better avoided.
+The traffic is always better managed in Goan capital, though if you have other plans, it’s always good to avoid the Carnaval routes.